 For listing to the more “always-loud” pop style music, these earphones can play sufficiently loud to sting my ears without any noticeable gain in distortion or fidelity loss.

-While the connecting audio cable cannot be disconnected from the unit, replacement is easy with a screwdriver, cutters, and a soldering iron.
-I’ve done several.
+While you cannot disconnect the audio cable from the unit, replacement is easy with a screwdriver, cutters, and a soldering iron.
+We’ve done several.
+Find new cables for the MDR-V6 from many internet vendors including eBay.

-They can be worn comfortably either way (left earphone on left ear, or left earphone on right ear).
-So they’re great for single-ear monitoring, especially when you get tired of the one earpiece.
+Wear them comfortably either way (left earphone on left ear, or left earphone on right ear).
+So they work well when single-ear monitoring, especially when you get tired of the one earpiece.
 You can switch to the other without much change in the fit.

 Despite their lightness, these phones appear very forgiving of abuse.
 I’ve often dropped them on hard floors with no resulting problems.
 They’re not easily broken, and thus, hold up well in rough listening locations such as studios, DJ gigs, and overnight bus rides.

 They sound pretty nice with “flat” music sources.
-While a trifle strong on the high mid-range audio, they’re not so bad that they require an equalizer; though an equalizer does make them sound spectacular when you lower the mid-range just a bit.
-Be careful of how much bass you apply, as this can make the Sony drivers rattle, and potentially blow them.
+While a trifle strong on the high mid-range audio, they’re not so bad as to need an equalizer.
+But an equalizer does make them sound spectacular when you lower the mid-range just a bit.
+Be careful of too much bass.
+This can make the Sony drivers rattle, and potentially blow them.

 These headphones sport foamy, soft ear cushions, coated with a thin, resilient black film that gives them a soft, shiny, leathery texture.

-They come equipped with a 10-foot oxygen free copper cord that terminates in a 3.5mm plug; A 1/4-inch adapter is also included.
+They come equipped with a 10-foot oxygen free copper cord that ends at the 3.5mm plug; Sony also includes a 1/4-inch TRS adapter.

-Cons, Disadvantages, Problems, and Limitations of the Sony MDR-V6 Studio Monitor Headphones
+Cons, Disadvantages, Problems, and Limitations of the Sony MDR V6 Studio Headphones

-Given how cheaply priced these Sony headphones are, I found none too much to lawfully complain about in them.
-Sony generally offers a top-notch earphone product.
-But here are several gripes that did occur:
+Given how cheaply priced these Sony headphones are, we found little to complain about in them.
+Sony offers a top-notch earphone product.
+But here are several gripes that did occur to us:

 These phones are not equipped with gold connectors; which provide the most reliable connection to the audio source.
 But I never had problems with corrosion or other forces to which a gold connector is immune.